ragg967/Z-GuessingGame/README.md

 ## Description

 This is a command-line guessing game that generates a random number between 1 and 100, and challenges you to guess it.
 The game provides feedback after each guess, telling you whether your guess is too high, too low, or correct.
+You can exit the game prematurely with the 'exit' command.

 ## Features